 Now go to the treeview.
 Click on the plus sign beside "Family of Stephen James McCarthy" to expand it.
 Then expand "Descendants of ???
 McCarthy".
 Then expand "1.
 Theodore and Margerett".
 Then expand "2.
 William and Mildred".
 Finally, click on "s.
 Adelaide Helena and William Thomas".
 That should load them into the Everything Report and Behold should look like the above screen shot.

 Cross referencing is used to prevent duplicating the same data more than once in the Everything Report.

 When one person is encountered a second time, their information is not shown again, but a cross-reference is included for easy access back to where their information was given.
 You can see this in the above example.
-The information about Kevin Francis McCARTHY was first displayed where it was given the number MCC-13.
-For his remarriage to Cathie Iwen, he is displayed again as MCC-14 with the statement "see above" being a hyperlink to take you to the earlier reference.
-But Cathie Iwen was not displayed before, so all her information is shown.
+The information about Adelaide Helena was first displayed where it was given the number MCC-12.
+For her remarriage to William Thomas, she is displayed again as MCC-47 with the statement "see above" being a hyperlink to take you to the earlier reference.
+But William Thomas was not displayed before, so all his information is shown.
 Their children would follow.

-But if Cathie Iwen had been displayed before, then she would also be given a cross reference.
-In that case, Kevin and Cathie's children also would have been displayed before, and they will not be shown a second time.
+But if William Thomas had been displayed before, then he would also be given a cross reference.
+In that case, Adelaide and William's children also would have been displayed before, and they are not shown a second time.

 To find every place that a person is referenced, you can use the Index of Names, which lists and provides hyperlinks for every cross reference for each individual.